mendel5/deye/README.md

 - Web interface password: `admin`

 ## Questions
 - How to update/upgrade the firmware of a Deye microinverter?
+Where can the new firmware be found on the internet and downloaded?

 ## Links
 Sources for the information above: